robusta-dev/robusta/helm/README.md

 # Robusta helm chart
-Robusta helm chart is served from our gcp bucket
+Robusta's helm chart is served from our gcp bucket

 # Upload a new chart version
 If you want to upload a new chart version, follow these steps: